Modify DNS servers

 2. In the navigation pane on the left, choose Batch Operations > Common Batch Operations > DNS Server Change.

-3. On the DNS Server Change page, enter the Domain Names and Custom DNS.
-Then, submit the request and complete the email verification.
+3. On the DNS Server Change page, enter the Domain Names and Custom DNS, submit the request, and then complete the email verification.

-4. On the Batch Operations Log page, check whether the operation was successful.
+4. On the details page of the Bulk Operations Log, check whether the operation was successful.

 # Replace yourdomain with your domain name.

-# 1. Check if the registry's name server (NS) records have been updated to the new DNS server addresses.
+# 1. Check if the registry's NS records are updated to the new DNS server addresses.

 dig yourdomain NS